-If you have a suggestion for improving the documentation, try to be as specific as possible when describing it.
+If you have a suggestion for improving the documentation, try to be as specific as possible.
 If you have found an error, please include the section number and some of the surrounding text so we can find it easily.

 6. Document Conventions